 Fixed Weight Dumbbells

 As the term suggests, a fixed weight dumbbell consists of one solid piece.
 The weight heads are either welded onto the bar, or the bar is threaded into the weight heads, pinned and press-fitted.
-In most fixed weight dumbbells, the weight heads are difficult to remove or fixed weight dumbbellsreplace; the connection between them and the handles is really tight.
+In most fixed weight dumbbells, the weight heads are difficult to remove or replace; the connection between them and the handles is really tight.
 That’s why these weights can typically take a lot of abuse before they break.

 The weight heads of fixed dumbbells are typically made of cast iron.
 Depending on brand, they can have different shapes.
 They can be cylindrical, spherical, square etc. However, the most common shape used for the weight heads is hexagonal.
 Thus, the free weights with hexagonal shaped weight heads are commonly referred to as hex dumbbells.